Max Business Profit’s Sergio DeCesare is a certified Mastermind Group Facilitator who runs Business Mastermind Groups, both Live and Online.

 What you’ll get from belonging to a mastermind group

 In a mastermind group, the agenda belongs to the group and each person’s participation and commitment is key.

 Your mastermind partners give you feedback, help you brainstorm new possibilities, and set up accountability structures that keep you focused and on track.
 You create a community of supportive colleagues who brainstorm together to move the members to new heights.

 You’ll gain tremendous insights which improve your business and personal life.
 Your mastermind group is like having a objective board of directors, a success team, and a peer advisory group, all rolled into one.

 Find an existing mastermind group to join, you’ll love what this group process can help you accomplish.
-Learn about our mastermind groups here,
+Visit the homepage of our Naples Masterminds here,

 See what our members are saying about the effectiveness of the Naples Masterminds.
 Click the video below.